originphp/website/source/docs/models.md

 ### Read

-Below are few examples of how you can retrieve your data, but for more in-depth information look at the [finding data guide](models-finding-data.md).
+Below are few examples of how you can retrieve your data, but for more in-depth information look at the [finding data guide](models-finding-data.

 When you use get it will retrieve a record by the primary key id, if the record does not exist it will throw an exception.
 This saves having to repeat code to check if record exists and if not throw